Sign In / Sign Out

 No; the PhD in Urban Planning requires a master’s degree in order to start the program.

-Is there a minimum GRE score for admission to the PhD program?
+Is the GRE required for admission to the PhD program?

 What additional exams are required for non-English speaking students for admission to the PhD in Urban Planning program?